 We moved up the street to the Measurement Incorporated lot in 2004 and now we are thrilled to have our own space in the heart of the city.
 The Pavilion at Durham Central Park was largely completed in 2007, through the generosity of Durham Central Park, the City of Durham, Self-Help, and local businesses and individuals.

 The market has a long history of working to increase food access within our community.
 In 2005 we began accepting WIC Farmers’ Market Nutrition Program (FMNP) vouchers and in 2008 we began accepting Senior FMNP vouchers.
 In 2010, Farmer Foodshare added a Donation Station at the market.
 After several years of work, we began accepting SNAP/EBT benefits in April 2014.
-In July of the same year, we started a Double Bucks Program, which doubles SNAP benefits up to $10.
+In July of the same year, we started a Double Bucks Program, which provided an additional $10 of SNAP benefits to participants through donations to the market.
+In 2019 we were awarded part of a generous grant from Blue Cross Blue Shield of NC that allows us to double the benefits of SNAP, WIC and Senior FMNP vouchers for three years, providing access to healthy locally-produced food at the market.

 We hope you will join us every Saturday year-round, and Wednesday (April through October) for the freshest, best selection of local vegetables, meats, cheeses and eggs and a wide variety of cut flowers, potted plants, herbs and handmade crafts.